MicrosoftDocs/customer-insights/topics/developers/quick-starts/1_2_examine.md

 ---
-uid: developers/quick-starts/1_2_slice
+uid: developers/quick-starts/1_2_examine
-title: Slice and dice signals
+title: Examine signals
 author: vroha
+description: Examine signals
+ms.author: hakrou
-description: Slice and dice signals ms.author: hakrou ms.date: 03/29/2019
+ms.date: 03/29/2019
 ms.service: product-insights
 ms.topic: conceptual
 ---

-# Slice and dice signals
+# Examine signals

-## Select dimensions to drill down deeper

 You can see the MPG*  for each vehicle fuel type.
 Using the `vehicle_drive_end` signal, select the property `mpg`.
 Then select **Add Split**.
 Select `vehicle_fuel_type`.
 Now you can see average MPG values for electric, hybrid, and gas vehicles.